 - The most important things to pack for traveling to Barcelona with a baby is a good baby carrier for travel and a lightweight travel stroller.
 Protect your stroller in one of these stroller travel bags.

-- If your hotel doesn’t offer a baby crib, you can pack your own baby travel crib or a toddler travel bed.
+- If your Barcelona hotel doesn’t offer a baby crib, you can pack your own baby travel crib or a toddler travel bed.
 If you are sharing a hotel room with a baby or toddler, we recommend a SlumberPod privacy pod to create a private sleeping area for your baby.

 - While we packed most of our diapers for the week, you can buy baby food and diapers in Barcelona at pharmacies, supermarket chains like Carrefour or the El Corte Ingles store in Central Barcelona.

 - For the international flight with our baby, we packed her favorite toys from this list of best airplane travel toys for babies and toddlers.

 - Be prepared for diapers changes anywhere with a travel wipes case and a portable change mat in your backpack diaper bag.